Asteski/WinMac/README.md

 - **Quick Look** - peek into a file or folder content instantly by pressing a Space bar

-- **Menu Bar** - highly customizable toolbar added to taskbar to resemble macOS Menu Bar
+- **Menu Toolbar** - highly customizable toolbar added to taskbar to resemble macOS Menu Bar

 - **Hot Corners** - assign custom actions triggered when you hover your mouse cursor over the screen corners